CUMTD/GtfsExtractor/README.md

 ## Why is this useful?

 The GTFS feed for even a smaller transit agency can consist of hundreds of thousands of lines of text.
 Testing the GTFS-related parts of a transit workflow doesn't generally require you to use a *full* data set, just a *coherent* data set--one in which, for example, all of the stops mentioned in the `stop_times` file are properly defined in the `stops` file.
 This script takes a list of routes as input and pulls out just those parts of your GTFS feed that are actually referred to by those routes.
-This can result in a significant space savings:
+This can result in a significant space savings; for the [CUMTD GTFS feed](http://developer.cumtd.com/) we saw the following changes:

 <table>
 	<thead>